Tropical Cyclone Bulletin #8

 • Up to moderate seas over the following coastal waters:

-• Up to 2.5 m: The western seaboard of Ilocos Norte, the northwestern seaboard of Ilocos Sur.
+• Up to 2.0 m: The remaining seaboards of mainland Cagayan; the seaboard of Isabela; the northeastern seaboard of Aurora

 • Mariners of motorbancas and similarly-sized vessels are advised to take precautionary measures while venturing out to sea and, if possible, avoid navigation under these conditions.